microsoft/Mastering-the-Marketplace/saas/labs/lab4-create-webhook/README.md

 1. Under **Create new resource** enter `SaaSWorkshopFunction-ai`.
 1. Choose an appropriate location.
 1. Click the **OK** button at the bottom of the screen.
 Application insights will install.
-1. In the upper breadcrumb navigation click the function **SaaSWorkshopFunction** which takes you back to the Log monitoring screen.
+1. In the upper breadcrumb navigation, click the function **SaaSWorkshopFunction** which takes you back to the Log monitoring screen.
 1. This should open what looks like a terminal window and you will see "Connected!" at the top of the window.

 You are now watching the function application's log.
 There will be occasional keep-alive calls to the function that can be ignored.
 You can click the **Clear** button at the top of the screen to clear the text at ay time.